Watson throws 5 TDs as Texans beat Dolphins 42-23

+HOUSTON (AP) - This is the Deshaun Watson the Houston Texans have been waiting for all season.

-HOUSTON (AP) - Deshaun Watson matched his career high with five touchdown passes to lead the Houston Texans to their fifth straight victory, 42-23 over the Miami Dolphins on Thursday night.
+Watson matched his career high with five touchdown passes to lead the Texans to their fifth straight victory, 42-23 over the Miami Dolphins on Thursday night.

+The second-year quarterback has played well at times this year but hadn't had a breakout game while dealing with rib and lung injuries over the past few weeks.

 The Texans (5-3) have left their 0-3 start behind with their longest single-season winning streak since reeling off six victories in a row in 2012.

+"I think we've got the best offense in the NFL," receiver DeAndre Hopkins said.
+"What we put up tonight against a pretty good defense, what we've shown in these past five games that we've won, we're up there with the best of the best."

-Watson threw touchdown passes of 13, 2, 73, 49 and 2 yards to give him 34 career scoring passes to move ahead of Dan Marino (32) for second-most through in NFL history after 15 games.
+Watson threw touchdown passes of 13, 2, 73, 49 and 2 yards to give him 34 career scoring passes, moving ahead of Dan Marino (32) for second-most in NFL history after 15 games.

+"This offense can be very explosive," Watson said.
+"We can do a lot of good things, put a lot of points on the board."

 Miami's Brock Osweiler, who had one tough season in Houston after signing a $72 million contract in 2016, threw for 241 yards with an interception in his third straight start in place of injured starter Ryan Tannehill.